nabeelre/NIMBLE/README.md

 # NIMBLE (**N**on-parametr**I**c jeans **M**odeling with **B**-sp**L**in**E**s)

 NIMBLE is a tool for inferring the cumulative mass profile of a gravitating system (the Milky Way) from full 6D phase space coordinates of its tracers (field halo RR Lyrae stars) via spherical Jeans modeling.
 NIMBLE uses B-splines to non-parametrically fit the velocity and density profiles used in evaluating the Jeans equation.
-Spherical Jeans modeling assumes the system is spherically symmetric and in dynamical equilibrium, but [Rehemtulla et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.5536R/abstract) demonstrate that these conditions are necessary for an accurate mass profile estimate when applied mock Milky Way-like galaxies.
+Spherical Jeans modeling assumes the system is spherically symmetric and in dynamical equilibrium, but [Rehemtulla et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.5536R/abstract) demonstrate that these conditions are not necessary for an accurate mass profile estimate when applied mock Milky Way-like galaxies.